tiian/tiian.github.io/lixa/performances/performances.md

 - **lixad**: the LIXA state server
 - LIXA daemon: the process of **lixad**
 - State: state files on disk used by **lixad** to persist the state in the event of crash/restart

+Here is the measured network latency between *Client VM* and *Server VM":
+    --- 10.139.243.132 ping statistics ---
+    1000 packets transmitted, 1000 received, 0% packet loss, time 1014831ms
+    rtt min/avg/max/mdev = 0.603/0.923/8.327/0.451 ms
+**average round trip time** is about 923 microseconds, with a maximum of 8 milliseconds.

 ### Important Notes on Benchmark Architecture: